ayacoo/ayacoo-soundcloud/README.md

 * Soundcloud audios can be created as a file in the TYPO3 file list
 * Soundcloud audios can be used and output with the text with media element
-* Update metadata via filelist action or command
+* Update metadata via command

 ## 2 Usage